BERLIN EDUCATION ASSOCIATION SCHOLARSHIP

 NOHR ESTATE SCHOLARSHIPS

 Lonnie and Adeline Nohr lived and worked in Berlin for many years.
 Lonnie was a pattern maker at Berlin Foundry and Adeline was a nurse at the Berlin Memorial Hospital.
 The Nohr’s wanted to provide assistance to college students, enrolled in medical studies, as they completed their education.
 Adeline stated that college costs continued to rise and she knew many students struggled to pay those costs.
-Lonnie passed away in 1994 and Adeline in 1997, they had included Berlin Community Scholarship Corporation in their estate planning in order to provide scholarships according to their wishes.
-Since 1998, two $1000 scholarships have been awarded annually to nursing students in their names.
+Before Lonnie passed away in 1994 and Adeline in 1997, they had included Berlin Community Scholarship Corporation in their estate planning in order to provide scholarships according to their wishes.
+Since 1998, annual scholarships totaling $2000 have been awarded to nursing students in their names.

 HARLO PAULSEN MEMORIAL SCHOLARSHIP

 Harlo Paulsen grew up on the family farm just east of Redgranite.
 Harlo was educated in the Berlin School system, he was a good student and loved being a part of the football team.
 He graduated from Berlin High School in 1962.
 He attended UW-River Falls for almost two years, returning home to help run the family farm when his father became ill.
 His Dad passed away at age 52, making it impossible for Harlo to complete his college degree.
 When Harlo passed away in 2009, a good friend suggested establishing a scholarship in Harlo’s name.
 His family and friends meet each fall, near the time of Harlo’s birthday, to share memories and contribute to the scholarship.
 It was agreed the scholarship should be awarded to a student pursuing studies in agriculture since Harlo was “always a farmer at heart.”